vic-ma/howtodismantle.github.io/_posts/2025-04-18-Peak-a-Boo-Revealing-Peakboard-Hub-List-Data-in-your-Power-BI-Dashboards.md

 ## Set up Power BI table

-In Power BI we create a new table with a blank query.
+In Power BI, we create a new table with a blank query:s

 ![image](/assets/2025-04-18/020.png)

-In the query we can switch to the advanced editor for the editing the underlying command.
-This script contains exactly one command that must be modfied for the API call.
-If you're not familiar with these Power BI M queries, here's a [perfect video](https://www.youtube.com/watch?v=N8qYRSqRz84&ab_channel=DhruvinShah) that explains the concept of M queries.
+In the query, we can switch to the advanced editor in order to edit the underlying command.
+This script contains exactly one command that must be modified for the API call.
+If you're not familiar with these Power BI M queries, see this [video about M queries](https://www.youtube.com/watch?v=N8qYRSqRz84&ab_channel=DhruvinShah).

 ![image](/assets/2025-04-18/030.png)

-Our final command basically consists of 3 parts:
+Our final command consists of 3 steps:

-1. Turning the API key into an access token
+1. Turn the API key into an access token.
-2. Get the list table data as JSON string
+2. Get the list table data as JSON string.
-3. process the JSON string into a useful table
+3. Turn the JSON string into a table.

+We will discuss each of the 3 parts separately.

 ![image](/assets/2025-04-18/040.png)

-We will discuss these 3 parts separately.

 ## Turning the API key into an access token